Basilic vein: Venipuncture

 Along with other superficial veins in the forearm, the basilic vein is an acceptable site for venipuncture.
-Nevertheless, IV nurses sometimes refer to the basilic vein as the "virgin vein", since with the arm typically supinated during phlebotomy the basilic vein below the elbow becomes awkward to access, and is therefore infrequently used.
+Nevertheless, IV nurses sometimes dub the basilic vein "the virgin vein", since with the arm typically supinated during phlebotomy the basilic vein below the elbow becomes awkward to access, and is therefore infrequently used.

 Venous grafts

 Vascular surgeons sometimes utilize the basilic vein to create an AV (arteriovenous) fistula or AV graft for hemodialysis access in patients with kidney failure.